ray-moore/gizmo/README.md

 # Gizmo

-Java library to render HTML content
+Java library to render HTML content.
+This is **not** a template engine.

 ## Example